 Finally, don't write sentences that are difficult to speak.
+Write with your ear not your eye.
 What you write should sound natural, not awkward, when you say it.
 Read your document aloud and if a sentence doesn't sound natural then re-write it.

-HIDDEN - BUT OBVIOUS TIPS For SUCCEEDING
+HIDDEN - BUT OBVIOUS TIPS FOR SUCCEEDING

-Key Principles and 21 Practical Tips to Accelerate Development of Your Career
+Three Key Principles and 21 Practical Tips to Accelerate Development of Your Career